 MOD EUR/16A21A5/1

 5.447F In the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active).
-These services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R RS.1632-0.
-(WRC-15)
+These services shall not impose on the mobile service more stringent operational limits and mitigation measures than those stated in Resolution 229 (Rev.WRC-12).
+(WRC-19)

 MOD EUR/16A21A5/2

 5.450A In the frequency band 5 470-5 725 MHz, stations in the mobile service shall not claim protection from radiodetermination services.
-Radiodetermination services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendation ITU-R M.1638-0.
-(WRC-15)
+Radiodetermination services shall not impose on the mobile service more stringent operational limits and mitigation measures than those stated in Resolution 229 (Rev.WRC-12).
+(WRC-19)

 Reasons: The proposal maintains the current balance that provides coexistence between RLANs and the other incumbent services.
 RLANs cannot claim protection from the other incumbent services, while the other incumbent services cannot impose more technical and operational restrictions on RLANs than those contained in Resolution 229 (Rev.WRC-12), i.e. no undue constraints are imposed on the services referenced in these footnotes as required by Resolution 764 (WRC-15).